mk23/snmpy/README.md

 import requests
 ```

 On to actual code.
 First, we need to override the `__init__()` method to define our table.
-The system initializer passes the plugin configuration as the only parameter when instantiating the plugin class.
+The system initializer passes the plugin configuration as the only parameter when instantiating the module class.
 Our method must extend the plugin configuration with the table we want to expose and call the superclass initializer.
 The parent class handles creating all necessary SNMP hooks and implements methods that allow us to call `self.append(row)` where row is a list of values corresponding to the columns defined in the initializer.
 There are two ways to define a table

 1. A list of dictionaries specifying a mapping of column name to column type.  i.e. `[ {'col': 'integer'} ]`
 2. A list of dictionaries specifying a mapping of column name to a dictionary of attributes, one of which is `type`.  i.e. `[ {'col': {'type': 'string', 'attr': 'info'}} ]`

-For this plugin we'll choose the simple method:
+For this module we'll choose the simple method:

 ```python
     def __init__(self, conf):